The Slow Pace of Change in Big Law

 The Pros and Cons

-This low turnover was described as both a strength and a barrier; culturally beneficial yet limiting the injection of new ideas, as noted by participants from Skadden.
+Attendees described this low turnover as both a strength and a barrier; culturally beneficial yet limiting the injection of new ideas.
+Welcoming new skills and enabling healthy talent renewal is seen as central to the sector's evolution.

 Leadership Accountability & Talent Development

-A “baseball card” model, focused on metrics and value delivered, was shared as an effective tool for creating visibility and consistency across roles, as evidenced by attendees from DLA Piper.
 This prompted a wider discussion about scaling accountability across firms.
-Participants agreed that firm-wide OKRs are essential to elevating performance expectations, supported by HHR leaders’ argument that Executive Committee sponsorship is essential to truly empower teams.
+Participants agreed that firm-wide OKRs are essential to elevating performance expectations and that Executive Committee sponsorship is critical to truly empower teams.

 C-Suite Collaboration as a Prerequisite for CIO Success

-Leaders need to be strategic about their communications around transformation.
-The panel described planting “small seeds” of transformation with influential stakeholders as the most effective practical strategy to build readiness and shorten approval cycles.
-The group aligned with the provocative assertion that CIOs increasingly act as de facto operators of the firm, even if this role is not yet fully recognized internally.
+Leaders must also be strategic about communications around transformation.
+The panel described planting “small seeds” of transformation with influential stakeholders as the most effective strategy to build readiness and shorten approval cycles.
+The group aligned with the assertion that CIOs increasingly act as de facto operators of the firm, even if this role is not yet fully recognized internally.

 Technology Awareness, Rationalization & UX Improvement

-Across the board, there was a call to raise organizational technology fluency in order to streamline tools and reduce duplication of systems and work.
-DLA Piper shared a case study around the impact of this, where internal efforts to improve technology awareness led to:
+Across the board, there was a call to raise organizational technology fluency to streamline tools and reduce duplication of systems and work.
+One case study highlighted how improving internal technology awareness led to:

 - System and vendor rationalization